k1729p/Study27/docs/README.md

           <a href="https://fonts.google.com/icons?icon.size=24&icon.color=%231f1f1f">Google Icons</a>
         </td>
         <td>
-          Used in the Material menu
+          These icons are used in the Material menu
         </td>
       </tr>
       <tr>